So you want to learn how to start a marketing agency?

-What follows is the step-by-step approach David Baker would use to start a marketing agency from scratch.Ready to learn how to start a marketing agency?
+What follows is the 4-step approach David Baker would use to start a marketing agency from scratch (plus a bonus step at the end from yours truly).

 “If you’re really good at what you do, it’s hard to imagine limiting opportunities so much that you starve in this world.”—David Baker